UNITED STATES

 11. Equity-Based Compensation

-In November 2021, our Board adopted, and our stockholders approved, the 2021 Equity Incentive Plan (2021 Equity Plan), which became effective on November 4, 2021.
+In November 2021, our Board adopted, and our stockholders approved, the 2021 Equity and Incentive Plan (“2021 Equity Plan”), which became effective on November 4, 2021.
 The 2021 Equity Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, awards of restricted stock, restricted stock units and other stock-based awards.
 The number of shares of our common stock reserved for issuance under the 2021 Equity Plan is equal to

-The following table summarizes our stock options activity for the three months ended March 31, 2023 and year ended December 31, 2022:
+The following table summarizes our stock options activity for the six months ended June 30, 2024:

 |